Ritanshu095/DBMS/README.md

-Queries to fetch data from movie database using PostgreSQL
+Queries to fetch data from movie & ecommerce database using PostgreSQL